All the details of our Maine Family Vacation…the best trip ever! Lighthouses, beaches, whale watching, Acadia National Park, and more!

-We actually spend three weeks through New England, taking some time in each state, which was wonderful.
+We actually spent three weeks through New England, taking some time in each state, which was wonderful.
 But we stayed an entire week in Maine, and could have stayed even longer to fit in a couple more cities.
 You can easily alter this itinerary to fit your needs–stay a little longer, or switch out something to add in another city or more time in one place.
+We also quickly realized we needed to pay attention to the tides–and downloaded an app to keep track of them as they change each day.
+Many of the things we did revolved around the tide, so it was an essential part of our stay.

 Maine Family Vacation Itinerary

 We stayed in an Airbnb in Jonesport, which was central to all of the things we did.
 This way we had a home base, and then each day took a day trip to where we wanted to go.
-I HIGHLY recommend passports or Nexus cards so you can cross the border into New Brunswick, Canada—we spent a lot of time there too.
+I HIGHLY recommend passports, Nexus cards, or enhanced drivers licenses (kids under 16 need birth certificates) so you can cross the border into New Brunswick, Canada—we spent a lot of time there too.
+(More info on this below.)

 Day 1: Whale Watching, Eastport